bonitasoft/bonita-doc/md/enable-cors-in-tomcat-bundle.md

 # Enable CORS in Tomcat bundle

+How to enable Cross-Origin Resource Sharing (CORS) in Tomcat, and check it.

 If you try to call the REST API from a page hosted on another domain than the one of the tomcat bundle, you will face some issues due to the 'same-origin policy' enforced by web browsers.
 For instance you may see in your browser a message such as: